 Children’s museums have long been a bit of a contradiction.
 They’re lauded as places where kids can explore, push their limits and learn — but isn’t that what the outdoors are all about, too?
 (At least that’s what our parents told us.)
-Now, with the new Outdoor Adventure at Portland Children’s Museum, learning breaks outside with a 1.3-acre space designed to encourage exploration.
+In 2014, the Outdoor Adventure at Portland Children’s Museum, learning broke outside with a 1.3-acre space designed to encourage exploration.

-Adding an exciting outdoor element to its popular indoor exhibits, the $2.6 million expansion more than doubles the area of the Portland Children’s Museum.
-The push outdoors began two years ago with the opening of the Zany Maze, an ever-changing garden space with hedges tall enough for hiding but short enough for seeking, secret passages and accessible trails.
+Adding an exciting outdoor element to its popular indoor exhibits, the $2.6 million expansion more than doubled the area of the Portland Children’s Museum.
+The push outdoors began in 2012 with the opening of the Zany Maze, an ever-changing garden space with hedges tall enough for hiding but short enough for seeking, secret passages and accessible trails.

-Outdoor Adventure opened on Earth Day 2014, so lace up those sneakers (or pull on your galoshes) and explore the great outdoors at Portland Children’s Museum.
+Outdoor Adventure opened on Earth Day 2014 and has been creating opportunities for educational fun in the sun (or rain) ever since—so lace up those sneakers (or pull on your galoshes) and explore the great outdoors at Portland Children’s Museum.